vanallenlab/deconstruct_sigs_py/README.md

 Parameters
 ----------
-The following parameters can be provided to an DeconstructSigs object upon initialization:
+The following parameters can be provided to a DeconstructSigs object upon initialization:

 * `maf_file_path`: Optional path to a single MAF file.
 If provided, analysis will be conducted on this file.
 Either this parameter or mafs_folder must be supplied.